-For some women a genetically inherited trait puts them at very high risk for developing breast cancer (BRCA Mutation).
-Breast reconstructive techniques have advanced tremendously in recent years allowing preservation of beauty when a choice is made to undergo risk reducing prophylactic (preventive) mastectomy.
+For some women, a genetically inherited trait puts them at very high risk of developing breast cancer (BRCA Mutation).
+Breast reconstructive techniques have advanced tremendously in recent years allowing preservation of beauty when a choice is made to undergo a risk-reducing prophylactic (preventive) mastectomy.
 The Center for Restorative Breast Surgery offers BRCA detection services with a simple in-office test that may be performed at the time of your consultation.

 BRCA Risk Factors

 Over 250,000 women in the United States will be diagnosed with breast cancer in 2016.
 There are currently over three million women alive who have undergone treatment for breast cancer.
 And 5-10% of cases are due to a hereditary predisposition.
 The medical community has long recognized that women with a family history of breast cancer were at an increased risk of also developing breast cancer.
 In 1990 the first breast cancer gene was discovered, BRCA1.
 By 1995 the genetic code of both the BRCA1 and BRCA2 genes had been sequenced and genetic testing began.

 BRCA1 and BRCA2 are the most common genes associated with hereditary breast cancer.
 All of us, men and women, carry these genes.
 It is not the presence of the genes that causes an increased risk of cancer.
 These genes serve the purpose of suppressing tumor growth, therefore it is a gene that is not functioning properly that increases risk to develop cancer.
 These changes in the gene, which affect its function, are called mutations.
 It is estimated that mutations in the BRCA genes account for approximately 20-25% of all hereditary breast cancers.
 The abnormal or mutated genes are not located on a sex chromosome, and therefore may be inherited from either the father or mother.